 10A.09 Statements of economic interest.

 Subdivision 1.
 Time for filing.
-Except for a candidate for elective office in the judicial branch, an individual shall file a statement of economic interest with the board:
+Except for a candidate for elective office in the judicial branch, an individual must file a statement of economic interest with the board:

 (1) within 60 days of accepting employment as a public official or a local official in a metropolitan governmental unit;

-(2) within 14 days after filing an affidavit of candidacy or petition to appear on the ballot for an elective public office or an elective local office in a metropolitan governmental unit;
+(2) within 14 days after filing an affidavit of candidacy or petition to appear on the ballot for an elective state office or an elective local office in a metropolitan governmental unit;

 (3) in the case of a public official requiring the advice and consent of the senate, within 14 days after undertaking the duties of office; or